Deferring, Suspending or Cancelling Enrolment

 Canberra Campus: Lea Michael

-Sydney Campus: Alex Mannell
+Sydney Campus: Alexandra Mannell

 Students are advised to contact the Department of Home Affairs (DHA) regarding any impact the deferment may have on their student visa before formally lodging their application to defer, suspend or cancel their studies.